Horticultural Therapy For Healing

 Examples

-Adaptive gardening includes raised garden beds for easy access, ergonomic comfort tools, and simplified inclusivity tasks.
+Adaptive gardening includes raised garden beds for easy access, ergonomic gardening tools, and simplified, inclusive tasks.

 Inclusion Focus

-Adaptive gardening ensures accessibility through tailored tools and techniques, enabling individuals of all abilities to engage and experience its benefits.
+Adaptive gardening ensures accessibility through tailored tools and techniques, enabling individuals of all abilities to engage with and benefit from it.

 11. Seed-To-Harvest Programs